 The Music Artistry Program (MAP), formerly Piano Adjudications, provides an opportunity for students to prepare and perform two polished pieces and receive feedback from a qualified adjudicator.

-LWMTA is excited to welcome Hannah Cho as our 2021 MAP Visiting Artist Teacher.
+LWMTA is excited to welcome Margee Webster as our 2024 MAP Visiting Artist Teacher

-The registration deadline for MAP is January 10, 2021.
-Teachers may register their students online at the WSMTA Member Dashboard.
-Registration fees vary from $25-40 per student depending on minutes purchased.
-There is an additional chapter fee of $7 per student (paid by the teacher) to be paid separately to LWMTA.
+Register your students online at the WSMTA Member Dashboard.
+Registration fees vary from $20-50 per student depending on minutes purchased.
+There is an additional chapter fee of $12 per student (paid by the teacher) to be paid separately to LWMTA.
 Teachers are also required to pay for an oral consultation and/or written evaluation as part of their student event.

-Comment sheets, studio schedule and pdfs of music should be prepared 2-3 weeks before MAP begins.
-Chair will assist with sending materials to the adjudicator.
+Comment sheets, studio schedule and PDFs of music to be prepared 2-3 weeks before MAP begins.
+MAP Chair will assist with sending materials to the adjudicator.